ihrisOpen source human resources management for low resource settings.

 iHRIS in Motion

-During year five, health worker data for Kasaï, Kasaï Central, Maniema, Nord-Ubangi, and Kinshasa was continually updated, as Health Zone Management Teams conducted thorough reviews of the iHRIS database as a regular part of their operating procedures.
+During year five of ASSP, health worker data for Kasaï, Kasaï Central, Maniema, Nord-Ubangi, and Kinshasa was continually updated, as Health Zone Management Teams conducted thorough reviews of the iHRIS database as a regular part of their operating procedures.
 This process provides the basis for keeping the iHRIS database up to date and ensures use of the database in developing the annual reports called “annuaires” which are now the basis of the indicator.

-The project also continued activities with the Workload Indicator for Staffing Need (WISN) to support a systematic analysis of iHRIS and health statistics data to make decisions on health workforce planning, in terms of the number of health workers needed at various levels of the health system.
+ASSP also continued activities with the Workload Indicator for Staffing Need (WISN) to support a systematic analysis of iHRIS and health statistics data to make decisions on health workforce planning, in terms of the number of health workers needed at various levels of the health system.
 ASSP has assisted with finalizing service statistic data collection for WISN and run a preliminary analysis of the WISN results.
 ASSP also, via iHRIS, created a “WISN Loader” to ensure error-free importation of iHRIS data into WISN software.

 All five provincial health departments are now using human resources statistics from iHRIS to develop the HR Annuaire, the human resources planning document, each year.